 \section{Abstract}

-We generalize the theory of Contou-Carr\`ere symbols to higher dimensions.
-To an $(n+1)$-tuple $f_0,\dots,f_n \in A((t_1))\cdots((t_n))^{\times}$, where $A$ denotes a commutative algebra over a field $k$, we associate an element $(f_0,\dots,f_n) \in A^{\times}$, compatible with the higher tame symbol for $k = A$, and earlier constructions for $n = 1$, by Contou-Carr\`ere, and $n = 2$ by Osipov--Zhu.
-Our definition is based on the notion of \emph{higher commutators} for central extensions of groups by spectra, thereby extending the approach of Arbarello--de Concini--Kac and Anderson--Pablos Romo.
-Following Beilinson--Bloch--Esnault for the case $n=1$, we allow $A$ to be arbitrary, and do not restrict to artinian $A$.
-Previous work of the authors on Tate objects in exact categories, and the index map in algebraic $K$-theory is essential in anchoring our approach to its predecessors.
-We also revisit categorical formal completions, in the context of stable $\infty$-categories.
-Using these tools, we describe the higher Contou-Carr\`ere symbol as a composition of boundary maps in algebraic $K$-theory, and conclude the article by proving a version of Parshin--Kato reciprocity for higher Contou-Carr\`ere symbols.
+We generalize Contou-Carr\`ere symbols to higher dimensions.
+To an $(n+1)$-tuple $f_0,\dots,f_n \in A((t_1))\cdots((t_n))^{\times}$, where $A$ denotes an algebra over a field $k$, we associate an element $(f_0,\dots,f_n) \in A^{\times}$, extending the higher tame symbol for $k = A$, and earlier constructions for $n = 1$ by Contou-Carr\`ere, and $n = 2$ by Osipov--Zhu.
+It is based on the concept of \emph{higher commutators} for central extensions by spectra.
+Using these tools, we describe the higher Contou-Carr\`ere symbol as a composition of boundary maps in algebraic $K$-theory, and prove a version of Parshin--Kato reciprocity for higher Contou-Carr\`ere symbols.